-As explained above the Company is a UK UCITS Scheme and an Umbrella Company for the purposes of the OEIC Regulations.
+As explained above, the Company is a UK UCITS Scheme and an Umbrella Company for the purposes of the OEIC Regulations.
 The assets of each Fund are separate from those of every other Fund and will be invested in accordance with that Fund's own investment objective and policy.
 The Company does not intend to own any immovable property or tangible movable property.

-Details of the investment objective, policy and certain terms relating to an investment in the Funds are set out in Appendix 5 Investment objectives.
+Details of the Funds, including their investment objectives and policies are set out in Appendix 1.

-Each of the Funds has a segregated portfolio of assets and accordingly, the assets of a Fund belong exclusively to that Fund and shall not be used or made available to discharge directly or indirectly the liabilities of or claims against any other person or body including the Company and any other Fund and shall not be available for any such purpose.
+The Funds are segregated portfolios of assets and accordingly the assets of a Fund belong exclusively to that Fund and shall not be used or made available to discharge (directly or indirectly) the liabilities of, or claims against, any other person or body, including the Company and any other Fund and shall not be available for any such purpose.

 Each Fund will be charged with the liabilities, expenses, costs and charges of the Company attributable to that Fund.
 Within the Funds, charges will be allocated between Share Classes in accordance with the terms of issue of Shares of those Share Classes.
-Any assets, liabilities, expenses, costs or charges not attributable to a particular Fund may be allocated by the Manager in a manner which it believes is fair to the Shareholders generally.
+Any assets, liabilities, expenses, costs or charges not attributable to a particular Fund may be allocated by the Manager in a manner which it believes is fair to the Shareholders of the Company generally.
 This will normally be pro rata to the Net Asset Value of the relevant Funds.